bGZo/soul/pages/encoding___page.md

   -
   - MS-DOS code pages
     collapsed:: true
     These code pages are used by Microsoft in its MS-DOS operating system.
-Microsoft refers to these as the OEM code pages because they were defined by the [OEMs](https://en.wikipedia.org/wiki/Original_equipment_manufacturer) who licensed MS-DOS for distribution with their hardware, not by Microsoft or a standards organization.
+Microsoft refers to these as the OEM code pages because they were mark:: d by the [OEMs](https://en.wikipedia.org/wiki/Original_equipment_manufacturer) who licensed MS-DOS for distribution with their hardware, not by Microsoft or a standards organization.
 Most of these code pages have the same number as the equivalent IBM code pages, although they are not **exactly** identical.
 There are minimum differences in some code pages from IBM and Microsoft.
     - [708](https://en.wikipedia.org/wiki/Code_page_708) – Arabic (ASMO 708)
     - [709](https://en.wikipedia.org/w/index.php?title=Code_page_709&action=edit&redlink=1) – Arabic ([ASMO 449+](https://en.wikipedia.org/wiki/Code_page_ASMO449%2B)/BCON V4)
     - [710](https://en.wikipedia.org/w/index.php?title=Code_page_710&action=edit&redlink=1) – Arabic (Transparent Arabic)